Skip to main content

 The available filtering options for this tab are:

 • Basic Pay changes: it filters changes done only to the Basic Pay field.
+(If an entry is made that changes any other field but leave Basic Pay untouched, this entry will not appear when using this filter.)

 • Occupation changes: it filters changes done only to the Occupation field.